cbott/RemoteNote/README.md

     ```
     where spreadsheet ID is taken from the url as
     `https://docs.google.com/spreadsheets/d/your spreadsheet id/edit#gid=0`
+1. If you do not care about battery voltage sensing, update the `EPD_CS` define line in RemoteNote.ino to be 9 instead of 5
+    - Assuming you want a nice battery percentage indicator, we need to modify the board a bit because the FeatherWing uses pin 9 (analog A7) for chip select, even though the Feather board uses that same pin for battery sensing.
+    - Cut the jumper traces on the back of the FeatherWing labeled ECS and SDCS, and solder a jumper from the far side of ECS to the pin side of SDCS.
+    - This will prevent SD card use but makes our code work correctly.
 1. Upload the RemoteNote program to your board and see your messages on the e-paper display!